sematext/docs/docs/integration/elasticsearch.md

 /opt/spm/spm-monitor/conf/spm-monitor-config-*TOKEN\_HERE*-default.properties
 and change the SPM\_MONITOR\_ES\_NODE\_HOSTPORT property from the default localhost:9200 value to use an alternative hostname:port.
-After that restart Sematext Agent (if you are running a standalone version) or Elasticsearch process(es) with embedded SPM monitor.
+After that restart Sematext Agent (if you are running a standalone App Agent version) or Elasticsearch process(es) with embedded App Agent.

-** My Elasticsearch is protected by basic HTTP authentication, can I use SPM  **
+** My Elasticsearch is protected by basic HTTP authentication, can I use Sematext Agent  **

 Yes.
 You just need to adjust /opt/spm/spm-monitor/conf/spm-monitor-config-*TOKEN\_HERE*-default.properties